 - Determining that, in the stored data, the confidence value for the other non-adjacent query term satisfies a threshold, and

-- Determining to revise the original search query to include the candidate synonym of the particular query term, based on determining that the confidence value the other non-adjacent query term satisfies the threshold.
+- Determining to revise the original search query to include the candidate synonym of the particular query term, based on determining that the confidence value of the other non-adjacent query term satisfies the threshold.

-It’s unlikely that someone searching for [railroad car] would want to have results for [railroad auto] added to those results or even replaced by them.
+It’s unlikely that someone searching for [railroad car] would want to have [railroad auto] results added to those results or even replaced by them.
 In my post linked to above about “substitute rules” for queries, similar rules for synonyms can also be created, and both can be used to create that synonym or substitute database.
-That database can contain data about the level of confidence that terms might be synonyms or substitutes based upon things like co-occurrence data, and whether or not they might be synonyms or substitutes based upon rules involving other terms that might be within the same query.
+That database can contain data about the level of confidence that terms might be synonyms or substitutes based upon things like co-occurrence data and whether or not they might be synonyms or substitutes based upon rules involving other terms that might be within the same query.

 A patent filed by Google in 2005 covers a lot of the same ground.
 It is cited by the patent examiner as a related patent – Determining query term synonyms within query context.
 I wrote a post about it after it was granted, How Google May Expand Searches Using Synonyms for Words in Queries.
 So the basic ideas behind this kind of query expansion have been floating around Google for some years.